w3f/polkadot-wiki/docs/learn/learn-staking.md

 Check
 [this](https://support.polkadot.network/support/solutions/articles/65000150130-how-do-i-know-which-validators-to-choose-)
-support article to understand in detail how to select your own set of validators.
+support article to understand in detail how to select the set of validators to nominate.

 ### Accounts